ericharmeling/in-60-seconds/PITCHME.md

 @snap[midpoint span-100]
 @ul[spaced]
 - For each range, there is a replica that holds a **range lease**.
-This replica is known as the **leaseholder**.
+This replica is known as the **leaseholder**, (usually the same as the Raft leader).
 This replica manages the read and write requests for its range.
 - When a user submits a SQL statement, the gateway node identifies the leaseholder for the range of interest, and sends the read or write request to the leaseholder.
 @ulend
 @snapend